 Is Robinhood luring young traders with their $0 commissions and unimaginable leverage?
 From Richard Dobatse, who lost $860,000 in March and Alex Keans, who took his life due to astronomical losses, Robinhood is not without controversy.
 Are you wondering if or how you can delete your Robinhood account?
-Are you ready to finally move to a well established broker like TradeStation and get a $1000 rebate?
+Are you ready to finally move to a well established broker with free commissions like Webull?

 If you’re strictly more of a mobile trader, you might like Cash App too.

 The short answer is: Sure, you can deactivate it but it’s not quite deleting it.
 The longer answer is… the rest of this article.

 Did you know that you can transfer your account or simply close it?
 Luckily, the steps involved aren’t that complicated, and won’t take much time.

 We will show you exactly how to delete your Robinhood account and give you a few different brokerages to consider.

 How to Delete Robinhood Account